-The award-winning attorneys at Davis Law Group have been retained by multiple victims of the Amtrak derailment, and the firm is currently investigating other claims related to the incident.
-If you or a loved one has been injured as a result of this tragic incident, it may be in your best interests to consult with an experienced personal injury attorneys at Davis Law Group to learn more about your legal rights and determine if you would benefit from hiring a lawyer.
+Our award-winning attorneys have been retained by multiple victims of the Amtrak derailment, and the firm is currently investigating additional claims related to the incident.
+If you or a loved one has been injured as a result of this tragic incident, it may be in your best interests to consult with the experienced personal injury attorneys at Davis Law Group to learn more about your legal rights and determine if you would benefit from hiring a lawyer.

 About The Amtrak Cascade Train Derailment